aselshall/rm/hw/ai-policy.md

 ## Generative AI Policy

 Responsible use of GenAI (e.g., ChatGPT, Gemini, Perplexity, Consensus) is expected and you must critically evaluate and fact-check generated content.
-If you used GenAI, you need to provide a GenAI Statement clearly stating how and when you used AI and which tools you used.
+If you used GenAI, you must provide a GenAI Statement clearly stating how and when you used AI and which tools you used.
 Violations will be treated as academic dishonesty and will be subject to [Policy for Academic Integrity Violations](https://aselshall.github.io/rm/#policy-for-academic-integrity-violations).

 ## Example of GenAI Statement